-- To maintain an up to date and expert understanding of the operation of competitive wholesale and retail energy markets and the energy industry generally. - To develop strong, trusted and accountable relationships with key stakeholders. - To provide inclusive team leadership by supporting and developing team members and demonstrating commitment to the Utility Regulator's values. - To provide effective management of your team to support the Chief Executive, Board and SEM (Single Electricity Market) Committee as necessary. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, professionalism, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.
+- To develop strong, trusted and accountable relationships with the Utility Regulator, and with external stakeholders in the industry, in the running and development of the strategic modelling team. - To provide inclusive team leadership by supporting and developing team members and demonstrating commitment to the Utility Regulator's values. - To provide the effective management of your team to support the Chief Executive, Board and SEM (Single Electricity Market) Committee. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, professionalism, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.